 Pumping Direction Controls (Input: Pin 3; Output: Pin 8): Allows bi-directional control of the pumping direction.
 The input pin, when activated, emulates the pumping direction key, changing the pumping direction.
-This function, therefore, is only applicable where the pumping direction key would be applicable.
-The function of the input pin is configured with the Lil remote command, or the "DIN" remote command.
+This function, therefore, is only applicable where the pumping direction key would be

-When the mode is set to reciprocating pumps ("rE" setup command), then if the current pumping direction is withdraw, a falling edge sets the direction to infuse.
+When the mode is set to reciprocating pumps ("RE" setup command or "0" remote), then if the current pumping direction is withdraw, a falling edge sets the direction to infuse.
 If the current pumping direction is infuse, a rising edge sets the direction to withdraw.
 Otherwise, this input pin has no affect.

-When the mode is set to dual pumps ("dU" setup command), then if the current pumping direction is withdraw, a rising edge sets the direction to infuse.
+When the mode is set to dual pumps ("dU" setup command or "1" remote), then if the current pumping direction is withdraw, a rising edge sets the direction to infuse.
 If the current pumping direction is infuse, a falling edge sets the direction to withdraw.
 Otherwise, this input pin has no affect.